data-derp/data-derp.github.io/docs/data-visualisation/understanding-your-data.md

 </div>

-- Beware of stacked bar plots as they can overwhelm your audience with information<br>
+- Beware of stacked bar plots as they can overwhelm your audience with information

 <div style="textAlign:center;height:45%;width:45%">